-Panama Metro is a rapid transit system that is under construction in the Panama City, Panama.
-It will be the first metro system in Central America.
+The Panama Metro is a rapid transit system that is under construction in Panama City, Panama.
+It is the first metro system in Central America.

-Construction of Line 1 of the Panama Metro started in February 2011 and is expected to be completed by February 2014.
-Line 1 will run from Albrook to Los Andes, and will include 12 train stations.
+Construction of Line 1 of the Panama Metro started in February 2011 and was completed on schedule by February 2014.
+The line was officially inaugurated in April 2014.
+It runs from Albrook to Los Andes, and includes 12 train stations.
+The official groundbreaking ceremony for Line 2 was held in October 2015.

-The metro system will address the increasing traffic congestion in the city and is expected to carry approximately 15,000 people an hour in 2014, which will rise to 40,000 people an hour by 2035.
+The metro system will address the increasing traffic congestion in the city and is expected to carry approximately 40,000 people an hour by 2035.

-The Secretariat of the Panama Metro (SMP) in collaboration with the Government of Panama will operate the metro.
+The Secretariat of the Panama Metro (SMP) and the Panama Government operate the metro.

 Details of the Panama metro

 The SMP conducted feasibility and route design studies, collectively known as Red Master Panama Metro plan, for the metro project.
-The master plan includes the construction of four metro rail lines and a tram covering the city of Panama.
+The master plan includes the construction of four metro rail lines and a tram covering Panama City.
 It is expected to be fully operational by 2035.

-Line 1 is under construction and Line 2 is expected to be completed by 2017.
+Line 1 has already been completed, with Line 2 expected to be finished by 2019.
 Feasibility studies for Line 3 are currently underway, while Line 4 is currently in the planning stage.

 Panama Metro routes and construction details

-Line 1 will be constructed in two phases; Phase 1 will include the route from Albrook Bus Terminal to Los Andes Commercial Centre, Phase 2 will extend the existing route from Los Andes to San Isidro.
+Line 1 runs from the Albrook Bus Terminal to the Los Andes Commercial Centre, with a possible extension from Los Andes to San Isidro in the future.

-Line 1 will be 13.7km long with 12 stations, including seven underground stations and five elevated stations.
+Line 1 is 13.7km-long with 12 stations, comprising seven underground and five elevated.
 The stations include 12 de Octubre, F. de Córdoba, Vía Argentina, Iglesia El Carmen, Marañon, Curundú, Plaza 5 de Mayo, Pan de Azúcar, San Miguelito, and Pueblo Nuevo.

 Closed completely in 1996, progress was being made with the return to use of the derelict 784km (497 mile) rail network of Guatemala.
 The government had taken over the previously private network in 1968, renaming the system Ferrocarriles de Guatemala (FEGUA).

-Line 3 will be 21km long, running from Albrook to La Chorrera.
-It will pass through a new bridge constructed on the Pacific side of the Panama Canal.
+Line 3 will be 26.7km-long, running from Albrook to La Chorrera.
+It will include 14 stations and pass through a new bridge constructed on the Pacific side of the Panama Canal.
 Line 4 will run from Albrook to Rana de Oro.

 Features of the Panama Metro stations

-The metro stations will have air conditioning, video surveillance, passenger information systems, wheelchair accessibility (including lifts), fire-safety systems and electronic ticketing systems.
+The metro stations have air-conditioning, video surveillance, passenger information systems, wheelchair accessibility (including lifts), and fire safety and electronic ticketing systems.

 Rolling stock, signalling and control for the Panama Metro

-The Panama Metro will be initially operated with 19 trains containing three cars each (57 cars in total), supplied by Alstom.
-Each car will have four doors and six windows.
-The trains will be 52m long, 2.71m wide and 3.85m in height.
+The Panama Metro is initially operated with 19 trains containing three cars each (57 cars in total), supplied by Alstom.
+Each car has four doors and six windows.
+The trains are 52m-long, 2.71m-wide and 3.85m-high.

-The trains, which will be completely delivered by October 2013, will be equipped with Alstom's Urbalis communication-based signalling and train control system (CBTC) to operate in automated mode (driver-less system).
-It will feature an automatic control system to prevent collision between trains.
+The trains were delivered by October 2013, and are equipped with Alstom’s Urbalis communication-based signalling and train control system (CBTC) to enable driverless operations.
+It features an automatic control system to prevent collision between trains.

 Financing of the Panama metro

-A technical co-operation agreement was signed between SMP and CAF in June 2013, under which CAF will provide a million dollar loan for the feasibility study of Line 2.
+A technical co-operation agreement was signed between SMP and CAF in June 2013, with CAF providing a $1m loan for the feasibility study of Line 2.

 Contractors involved with Panama Metro project